PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 These features are mandatory and non-negociable needs for this project.

 #### 4.1.1.
 Template Creation:

+- **Template Management**: Allow
+  - Creating a template:
+  - Modifying a template:
+  - Deleting a template:

+- **Setting up Battle System**:
+  - Choosing Characters:
+  - Choosing Stats:

-- RPG Style: Allow the user to choose what kind of RPG style he want for his battle system.
+- **RPG Style**: Allow the user to choose what kind of RPG style he want for his battle system.
   - Default Style: Allow the user to choose an RPG style similar to an existing game.
 A few choices will be proposed to the user.
     - Final Fantasy: The battle system is similar to the 7th opus of the series.
     - New default style: Possibility to create a new default style from other battle system templates we created so far.
   - Custom Style: Allow the user to create an original battle template from scratch and express his creativity.
     - Turn-based type: Each character attack turn by turn.
       - Active mode: Each fighter select their action and perform it directly.

-- Damage Calculator: Allows the user to set up his own damage calculator and decide about the formula.
-  - Default version: The one already used to calculate damage from default RPG battle systems.
-It can be based from games but also be modified slightly.
-  - Custom version: We have to set up the inputs we need for creating the damage formula.
-    - The Attack and Defense will be required for the formula.
-    - The damages of an attack can depend on a skill's power.
-    - The buffs, nerfs and hazards will be used as modifiers.
-    - It's possible to decide the operations and mathematic formulas required for creating the calculator.
-    - For calculating the Critical Hit bonus, we can set the value.

-- Attack Order System: Rule to decide in which order the characters can attack.
-  - Default types: Possibility to choose an order system based on pre-existing games.
-    - Classic: The order is from the fastest to the lowest.

-- Additional Game Mechanic: Allow the user to implement additionnal game mechanics as extra battle rules.
+- **Additional Game Mechanic**: Allow the user to implement additionnal game mechanics as extra battle rules.
   - Counter: Allow the user to add a counter that can be used for a specific game element, like a bonus granted to a character.
     - Limited counter: A counter cannot reach a certain number between 0 and 99.
       - It's possible to assign a minimal value N.
       - As a condition, we can get N points per turn, and prevent to receive them when we use 1 or more in the previous turn.
       - Using 1 or several can grant bonus to our skills (damages, increased duration for bonuses, number of attack per turn).
+  - Attack Order System: Rule to decide in which order the characters can attack.
+    - Default types: Possibility to choose an order system based on pre-existing games.
+      - Classic: The order is from the fastest to the lowest.

-- Battle System  Simulation: Allow the user to test his battle system by simulating a fight using its rules.
+- **Battle System Simulation**: Allow the user to test his battle system by simulating a fight using its rules.
   - Testing battle system: Allow the user to start the simulation and play the fight as a character.
     - We choose a battle system, the character involved, their stats and skills, and the number of enemies.
     - All characters start at full HP.